pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 ### Where?

-Berghaus Plaza, Koningin Wilhelminaplein 4, Amsterdam.
+Rebel HQ, Koningin Wilhelminaplein 4, Amsterdam.
 This brand-new venue allows us to meet in the new Corona standard of keeping 1,5m distance.
 The program for the day is as following:

 12\.30 - 13.00 Walk-in